 Mentors are not only a source of advice and direction but can also be a source of motivation and inspiration during challenging periods.

-The scheme, which will run for 12 months, is open to practising solicitors across England and Wales, from all geographical and practice areas.
+The scheme is open to practising solicitors across England and Wales, from all geographical and practice areas.

 About the Law Society